stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 SCP pauses 5 seconds between slots.
 This pause allows the cost of consensus to be amortized over an arbitrary-sized batch of operations.
 During the pause, nodes collect transactions and other inputs so as to devise candidate values for the next slot.
-Any node may be called upon to propose a candidate value, although in practice only one or a small number of nodes actually propose values for any given slot.
+SCP calls upon higher-layer software to supply such a candidate value at some nodes.
+In practice, only one or a small number of nodes supply candidate values for a slot; other nodes do not impact what candidate values are considered for the slot.
+A node's probability of supplying a candidate value for any given slot depends on the fraction of peer's quorum slices in which it appears, as well how the current slot number and history perturb a cryptographic hash of nodes' public keys.

-From SCP's perspective, values are just opaque byte arrays whose interpretation is left to higher-level applications.
+From SCP's perspective, values are just opaque byte arrays whose interpretation is left to higher-layer applications.
 However, SCP requires a _combining function_ that reduces multiple candidate values into a single _composite_ value.
 When nodes nominate multiple values for a slot, SCP nodes invoke this combining function to converge on a